 Our eyes and brain are very good at decoding light and colour (our digital cameras on the other hand aren’t so hot at this) but we also visually mix colour, (its how we are able to see 16 million colours made up from tiny little red blue and green squares on our display screens).

-As we know from shopping for clothes or household paint with our significant others, colours work best when they are placed together in a balanced sympathetic, complimentary way.
-We aren’t talking Lawrence ‘interior’ Llewellyn here (apologies to LLB you’re a vision in purple and design god!), but we should be aware that by using blue for every image we could be doing our marvelous models a huge disservice.
+As we know from shopping for clothes or household paint with our significant others, colours work best when they are placed together in a balanced, sympathetic, complimentary way.
+We aren’t talking Lawrence ‘interior’ Llewellyn here (apologies to LLB you’re a vision in purple and interior design god), but we should be aware that by using blue for every image we could be doing our marvellous models a huge disservice.

 First things first, we need to grab ourselves an artist’s colour wheel to visualise how colours work.
-We can find online interactive versions, but the adjustable card ones are great to keep handy in the workroom, are relatively cheap and widely available from craft and artists supplies.
+We can find online interactive versions, but the adjustable card ones are great to keep handy in the workroom.
+They are relatively cheap and widely available from craft and artists supplies.

 These really are excellent in an old school analogue Mk Ia version way of doing things (and they don’t require a computer to be started up or a web page or app to be navigated to).

 There are three basic ways (there are more but baby steps for now. . .) to use colour in a creative and harmonious way and enhance and compliment our wunnerful styrene creations: